atreyasha/spp-explainability/docs/develop.md

-            2.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend -\> will show relative importance of each binary neuron and can help us segment their purposes
+            2.  visualize patterns as dots with internal pie charts which show magnitudes of each class; displayed as a colour with legend, will show relative importance of each binary neuron and can help us segment their purposes